sixem/ivfi-php/README.md

 You can build this script from source using `node` and `npm`.

 _PS: Don't have node installed?
-I would recommend checking out this [repository](https://github.com/nodesource/distributions) then!_ slightly_smiling_face:
+I would recommend checking out this [repository](https://github.com/nodesource/distributions) then!_ :slightly_smiling_face:

 **Clone repository and install dependencies:**